 The full name of the offset printing process is offset lithography.
 Both terms each describe part of the process:

 - Lithography is a printing process in which the image area and the non-image area co-exist on the same plane.
 That means the surface from which you print is completely flat.
 This is feasible because of a very useful chemical principle: offset printing ink is an oily substance, which means it repels water.
 If you can create a surface on which some parts contain a thin layer of water, those areas will repel ink.
-The image areas need be lipophilic (or oleophilic) – they accept ink – while the non-printing areas need to be hydrophilic – they are repellent to oil and receptive to water.
+The image areas need to be lipophilic (or oleophilic) – they accept ink – while the non-printing areas need to be hydrophilic – they are repellent to oil and receptive to water.

 - Offset refers to the fact that the image is not transferred from a lithographic printing plate to a sheet of paper.
-Instead the inked image is transferred (or offset) from the printing surface to a rubber blanket and then to the printing surface.
-The process can be used to print on paper, cardboard, plastic or other materials, but these have to have a flat surface.
+Instead, the inked image is transferred (or offset) from the printing surface to a rubber blanket and then to the printing surface.
+The process can be used to print on paper, cardboard, plastic, or other materials, but these have to have a flat surface.